AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

 #### PUBLISH_SCA_SEQUENCE_START
 Starts a service that executes and publishes the results of the given SCA sequence at the specified interval.
-Values are published as array of 32 bit unsigned integers (for format, see SCA_SEQUENCE).
+Values are published in the same format as the SCA_SEQUENCE return format.
 If an error occurred, the corresponding result will be set to 0xffffffff and the rest of the sequence is aborted.
 The service will have the DNS name: `ALF/SERIAL_[serial number]/LINK_[link]/PUBLISH_SCA_SEQUENCE/[service name]`.
 * Service type: RPC call
 * Parameters:
   * Service name
   * Interval in seconds.
 The server supports intervals with millisecond precision
-  * SCA sequence (for format, see SCA_SEQUENCE)
+  * SCA sequence (for format, see SCA_SEQUENCE parameter format)
 * Return: empty

 #### PUBLISH_SCA_SEQUENCE_STOP